a-little-world/little-world-frontend/README.md

 # Little World Frontend

-## Starting ant watching
+## Starting and watching

 `npm start`

 Be aware that `localhost:3000` might not be able to render/recieve backend data if the Routing is not setup.
-If you wan't to use the app without routing change the `BACKEND_URL` to `lw.ngrok.io` but this will break the chat and maybe some other request that need cors and same-site.
+If you want to use the app without routing change the `BACKEND_URL` to `lw.ngrok.io` but this will break the chat and maybe some other request that need cors and same-site.

-Once the routing is setup the frontend url is `localhost:81`.
+Once the routing is setup the frontend url is `localhost:3333`.

 ## Routing setup